svr-js/svrjs-nextjs-website/pages/docs/getting-started/installation.md

 - `create-svrjs-server latest` - Latest SVR.JS version
 - `create-svrjs-server 3.6.1` - SVR.JS 3.6.1 (replace 3.6.1 with your desired version)

-If you are using Deno, create the `svr.cjs` file with these contents:
+If you are using Deno versions older than 2.1.2, create the `svr.cjs` file with these contents:
 ```js
 require("./svr.js");
 ```
 Repeat the process with `logviewer.cjs`, `loghighlight.cjs`, and `svrpasswd.cjs` files, replacing `svr.js` with corresponding script names with `.js` extension.

-After downloading and installing SVR.JS to your working directory, run `node svr.js` for SVR.JS 3.x or `node svr_new.js` for earlier versions or `bun run svr.js` if you're using Bun instead of Node.JS, or `deno run -A svr.cjs` if you're using Deno instead of Node.JS.
+After downloading and installing SVR.JS to your working directory, run `node svr.js` for SVR.JS 3.x or `node svr_new.js` for earlier versions or `bun run svr.js` if you're using Bun instead of Node.JS, or `deno run -A --unstable-delect-cjs svr.js` if you're using Deno 2.1.2 or newer, or `deno run -A svr.cjs` if you're using older versions of Deno.

 You will then see the message similar to this: